pywkt/prvsr/README.md

 A music thing that makes music.

 #### Known Bugs:
-  * Changing the number of drum steps after creating a drum part will cause an error that requires refresh
+  * Changing the number of drum steps after creating a drum part will mess up the sequencer
-  * Changing the envelope type resets after updating the part
   * Adding an effect after creating a part requires the part to be updated

+#### To Do:
+  * Sequencer accordion buttons stretch full width of grid area